 Magical Girl Lyrical Nanoha A's.
 So there's this Tome of Eldritch Lore which, every once in a while, unleashes an Eldritch Abomination that crunches planets like walnuts.
 This thing has never been stopped.
 It's bound to an Ill Girl and slowly killing her, while her guardians descend further and further into villainy due to their inability to save her.
 The only method the largest mage army in the universe can come up with to save Earth is freezing the girl in magic ice until the end of time.
 Feeling hopeless yet?
 Fear not, for the White Devil and her loyal cohorts have already been dispatched to the scene!
 Just lean back and watch them befriend some eldritch ass!
 It still isn't quite enough: the befriending manages to destroy the abomination for now, but the book will still kill the girl and respawn elsewhere.
 The threat is only permanently dealt with when the Book's intelligence decides to commit a Heroic Sacrifice, out of love for the girl it was bound to.

-It is perhaps telling that the Precursor civilization in in this series shares a name with the author of the Necronomicon (Al-Hazred).
+There is also the implication that civilizations inevitably annihilate themselves after reaching a certain level of advancement (which is why there are so many Lost Logia around).
+It is perhaps telling that the ur-Precursor civilization in in this series shares a name with the author of the Necronomicon (Al-Hazred).

 In Soul Eater, one of the major villains is a Humanoid Abomination who's existence brings the world into chaos, but so are two of the protagonists who want to protect it.
 Said abomination also has emotions, most prominently extreme paranoia.

 Insanity is also a major theme of the series, with most major characters (heroes included) losing their shit in a nightmarish way at least once, and the Big Bad's very existence spreading madness throughout the world.